In shows that involve fighting, the sharper the weapon, the less likely its user will hit a character with it.

-- And again in Beware the Batman.
-This also goes for the League of Assassins, who brandish sharp swords, but never seem to actually kill anyone with them.
+- In Beware the Batman.
+This goes for the League of Assassins, who brandish sharp swords, but never seem to actually kill anyone with them.

-- Quite amusingly, The Legend of Zelda cartoon features Link using a magic sword exclusively as a projectile weapon (as if he had full hearts, it shoots out energy).
+- Quite amusingly, The Legend of Zelda (1989) cartoon features Link using a magic sword exclusively as a projectile weapon (as if he had full hearts, it shoots out energy).
 He never swings it at anything, though he may have cut a vine or rope with it once.
-When he picks up a normal sword in one episode he declares it useless because it doesn't shoot energy.

 - Averted wholesale in Generator Rex.
 Rex's sword/buzzsaw isn't just for show (the first time Van Kleiss shows up, he cleaves him in two with it!), and neither are Six's dual blades.
 One episode, in fact, has Dr. Holiday hack her way through the Amazonian jungle and hack the head off a nearby snake in cavalier fashion.